Adam-Schlichtmann/CSCE466FinalProject/README.md

     - show dbs
     - use "DBname"
     - show collections
+    - db.collectionName.find()
+     - To view contents of a collection
 3. To import json files
    - Open a new terminal and run the following command
    - mongoimport --db expense --collection transactions --file path_to_/transactions.json --jsonArray
     - Use the same command, for groups.json and users.json accordingly

+4. Running Web App
+ - open a terminal enter "mongod"
+ - open another terminal and navigate to the root directory of the project and type "nodemon"
+ - Open chrome and type  http://localhost:3000/#/login into the search bar.